gitter-badger/askGib/README.md

 # askGib
 ask = Alexa Skills Kit

+NB: This is NOT an official package.
+Amazon has NOT given any endorsements or anything of that nature.
+I wanted to use TypeScript for developing Alexa Skills.
+Read on for further info.

 So this is a small helper library for ASK + TypeScript:
   * [alexa-skills-kit.ts](https://github.com/ibgib/askGib/blob/master/alexa-skills-kit.ts)
     * TypeScript typings for the [Alexa Skills Kit JSON Interface Reference for Custom Skills](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference).